Motherland: Healing Our Mother Stories

 For this reason, I believe that there is a kind of soulful power that comes with the work we do in our journals.
 Through the process of peeling back the layers of our mother stories we can touch deeper understanding, deeper compassion, and an imperative for truth-telling.
 Our mother stories are a part of the fabric of our own beings.
 They are part of our histories, our present and our futures.
 I could talk for days about my mother stories and never tire of the retelling, reimagining, and revealing.

-Please join me for the entire month of May, online, unraveling our mother stories.
+Please join me online for 6 weeks, beginning in May unraveling our mother stories.